botpress/botpress/.github/CONTRIBUTING.md

 * You are looking for experience before finding a job
 * You are using the product and you have some idea for improvements.
 * You believe in the mission.
-* You want to be part of a community of like-minded individual.
+* You want to be part of a community of like-minded individuals.

 Let us know what motivates you!

 ### How you can contribute?

-Botpress is an open source project and we welcome any contributions from the community!
+Botpress is an open-source project and we welcome any contributions from the community!
 There are more ways to contribute than fixing bugs and writing features.
 * Improving the documentation
 * Submitting bug reports
 * Writing tutorials